kanaria69/Mainecoco/README.md

-## What do you call a careful wolf?
-Aware wolf.
+## Why did the cookie cry?
+## Because his mother was a wafer so long